 - To help students develop the broad-based skills needed to meet the challenges and demands of the profession as well as to acquire some foundation knowledge and skills in a subspecialty area

 - To help students develop awareness of and sensitivity for multicultural issues in research and science, and to develop the skills needed to conduct culturally competent research

 In the first year of graduate study, students take four core psychology courses, which expose them to theory, content and methodology of psychology as a science.
-To further develop their skills as scientists, students enroll in and participate in a research methods course during their first year and are encouraged to be involved in research throughout their graduate programs.
-In the research course, students are introduced to the basics of and process of conducting and disseminating research in counseling psychology with the goal of initiating a thesis proposal.
-Students also work with their advisers and on research teams as they contribute toward publication and get their theses underway.
+Students also enroll in a research methods course during their first year and are introduced to the basics and process of conducting and disseminating research in counseling psychology with the goal of initiating a thesis proposal.

 Two research projects are required prior to graduation: One leading to the master’s thesis and another leading to the doctoral dissertation.
 Students are required to work with a member of the psychology faculty who will act as their supervisor for master’s or doctoral research.
 In addition, students are encouraged to conduct research in collaboration with other faculty members, who themselves are conducting research aimed at scholarly publication.

 Students are expected to participate with their advisers on research teams on an ongoing basis from the moment they arrive.
 We aim to help every student publish, at a minimum, one article or chapter by the time they graduate, as well as present research at national conferences.

 Counseling program faculty members believe that seeking, administering and completing grants involve critical skills for the 21st-century psychologist.
 Whether a student aspires to a research or practice setting post-Ph.D., the likelihood will be high that the student must be appropriately entrepreneurial.